WassimMaj/team_MiaouMiaou/index.md

 The data reveals a striking trend: Adolf Hitler is chosen as a starting or ending point in the Wikispeedia game far more frequently than any other political figure.
 It's important to note that this graph uses a logarithmic scale, which underscores the significant disparity in these choices.
 This raises a question: does this pattern indicate a substantial interest in Adolf Hitler among Wikispeedia players, or could it simply be a coincidental outcome?
 {: .text-justify}

-After performing a t-test on the political figures we can confirm that it is statistically significant as our p-value is close to 0 (1 x 10<sup>-62</sup>).
+After performing a t-test on the political figures we can confirm that it is statistically significant as our p-value is close to 0 (10<sup>-62</sup>).
 {: .text-justify}

 This strongly suggests that the choice of Adolf Hitler as a starting or ending point in the game is not merely a coincidence or a random occurrence.
 It looks like there is a specific interest or focus on this particular historical figure within the Wikispeedia gaming community.
 But why Adolf Hitler and not Napoleon or Jules Cesar ?
-With our team we thought that it can be due to media and the Pop Culture.
-Hitler and the Nazi regime have been extensively depicted in movies, documentaries, books, and on internet, keeping his memory alive in the public consciousness.
-Also Hitler is synonymous with extreme ideologies, genocide, and war.
+With our team we thought that it can be due to **media and the Pop Culture.
+Hitler and the Nazi regime have been extensively depicted in movies, documentaries, books, and on internet, keeping his memory alive in the public consciousness.** Also Hitler is synonymous with extreme ideologies, genocide, and war.
 Controversial figures often attract more attention, as people seek to understand the motivations and circumstances behind their actions.
 {: .text-justify}

 For a Wikispeedia player, it can be fun to make the link between a random topic and Adolf Hitler, which represents a challenge in connecting seemingly unrelated extreme subjects.